babashka/cli/README.md

 convenient for command line usage.
 This library does offer a light-weight way to coerce strings.

-Adding support for `babashka.cli` coercions to Clojure functions does not introduce a dependency on `babashka.cli` itself.
-It can be done via metadata and core functions.
-Perhaps doing so will cause less friction with shell usage, especially on Windows.
-You can support the same function for both `clojure -X` and `clojure -M` style invocations without writing extra boilerplate.

 ## Quickstart

 Parse `:port 1339` and coerce port into long: